Affiliate links

 Buy if:

-• ·You carry your laptop to uni or work every day and want something light
+• ·You carry your laptop every day and want something genuinely light

 Avoid if: